tomczubat/databricks_end_to_end_retail_project/README.md

 customers
-Test teh incremental loan for the products file first files has 490 rows and second has 10.
+Test the incremental loan for the products file first files has 490 rows and second has 10.
 This is to ensure processing is happening only once and if a new file is added to the container, it will be processed.

 Part 1 - products in the bronze container after being processede